What should I watch for?

 pain or tenderness around the eyes and cheekbones

 swelling of the feet or lower legs

 Blue lips and fingernails

-faintness or lightheadedness when getting up suddenly from a lying or sitting position suddenly
+faintness or lightheadedness when suddenly getting up from a lying or sitting position

 large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, feet, or sex organs